Orientation & Mobility FAQs

 - Residents of the United States and Canada who speak English fluently

 Yes!
-Leader Dog's O&M Training is open to individuals in the U.S. and Canada who would like to improve their O&M skills whether or not you are currently using a long cane, interested in pursuing a guide dog or currently utilizing a guide dog.
+Leader Dog's O&M program is open to individuals in the U.S. and Canada who would like to improve their O&M skills whether or not you are currently using a long cane, interested in pursuing a guide dog or currently utilizing a guide dog.
 See eligibility requirements for more details.

-Our Orientation & Mobility Training program (including travel, meals and the training itself) is provided free of charge to clients.
+Our Orientation & Mobility program (including travel, meals and the training itself) is provided free of charge to clients.

 Leader Dogs for the Blind pays for public transportation to and from our campus for clients traveling within the United States and Canada.
 Accepted clients receive instructions for making travel arrangements in their approval letter.

 We ask that clients provide travel details (airline, arrival time, etc.) in advance of their class date so that we can arrange to have someone meet them at the airport terminal, train station or bus station.